Home for the Holidays: The Favor

 “The kids only visit their grandparents two or three times a year, so I always am in awe at how these mysteries happen.
 My wife takes it all in while she indulges in the homemade hot chocolate my mom makes just for her, shaking her head in wonder during every visit.

-“I can observe it objectively for a while, but there aren’t words to describe the feelings such moments invoke.
+“I can observe it objectively for a while, but there aren’t words to describe the feelings such moments evoke.
 Being there is more than the quiet woods and the deep snow that lets us disconnect from the rest of the world.
 It’s far more than the fun of the Christmas season or the anticipation of the New Year."

 After an introspective pause the Director's tone changed notably, “You are Andrew, right?"